Mha Puja: The mandala

 The mandala is a sandpainting made with powdered limestone.
 The Mha Puja mandala is drawn in the shape of an eight-petalled lotus inside a circle marked with water.
 It can be drawn freehand or by using a stencil or mould.
 At the center of the mandala, a small circle is drawn with mustard oil.
 This is surrounded by concentric rings marked with red rice, black lentil, black soybean, unhusked rice and puffed rice as per family tradition.

 The items used to adorn the mandala symbolize good fortune, long life and freedom from perils.
 The mandala has been interpreted as a microcosmic and macrocosmic representation of the self.
 The ingredients used to construct the Mha Puja mandala may differ as per caste group and family tradition, but the philosophy behind the ceremony is the same.

 The feast

-At the end of the ceremony, the family members partake of a feast.
+At the end of the ceremony, the family members partake a feast.
 The bronze plate containing auspicious food items is placed on one's mandala, destroying the not so perfect mandala made and decorated design to signify worldly impermanence.

 The main menu consists of a set of eight items representing the Astha Matrika, the eight grandmother goddesses who are worshipped as protectors.
 They are known as Ajima in Nepal Bhasa.
 The arrangement of the food on the plate also represents a mandala, with a mound of beaten rice at the center surrounded by portions of eight side dishes.
 In addition, other food items are served to make a sumptuous feast.
 After dinner, the plates and leftover food are left as they are overnight.
 The floor is swept clean the next day.